igamer609/igamer609/README.md

 # Hello!
-- 👋 Hi, I’m @igamer609
+- Hi, I’m @igamer609
-- 👀 I’m interested in making games and playing games
+- I’m interested in making games and playing games
-- 🌱 I’m currently learning coding and school stuff
+- I’m currently learning coding and school stuff

 # Current goals
-- Geometrie Das editor
+- Geometrie Das editor (soon...)

 <!---
 igamer609/igamer609 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.